4 Ways your Salon can Benefit from a Booking App

 They’re for freelance hairdressers too

 If you’re in London and are a self-employed hairdresser you can use an app to reach customers that want a services outside of regular salon times.
 “In taking this one step further, Ruuby offer at-home beauty services from 6am to 11pm at night.
-70% of bookings are made for the peak times of 6 to 9am, and 7-11pm,” says Venetia.
+70% of bookings are made for the peak times of 6 to 9am, and 7-11pm,” says Venetia Archer, Founder and CEO of Ruuby App.
 “The majority of at-home services requested at these times are nails and blow-dries which shows there is a huge opening where salons alone aren’t able to offer their customers services at the times they require.”